MohistMC/Banner/README.md

 Notice
 ------
 * [ ] Fabric + Bukkit is more vanilla like than Forge + Bukkit
-* [ ] Fabric api use mixins to change minecraft indirectly
+* [ ] Fabric api uses mixins to change minecraft indirectly
-* [ ] they are no a lot of breaking changes
+* [ ] there are no a lot of breaking changes
-* [ ] Banner still has a lot of bug,so do not use it in production environment
+* [ ] Banner still has a lot of bugs,so do not use it in production environment
-* [ ] Just download for testing,report bugs
+* [ ] Just download for testing, report bugs

 Progress
 ------